L. G. Pine: Early life and education

-Pine was born at Bristol, the son of Henry Moorshead Pine, a tea merchant, and Lilian Grace, daughter of James Phillips Beswetherick, of Glastonbury.
-He was educated at Tellisford House School, Bristol, the South West London College at Barnes, and at the University of London, where he took a BA.
+Pine was born in Bristol, the son of Henry Moorshead Pine, a grocer, and Lillian Grace Beswetherick.
+He was educated at Tellisford House School, Bristol, the South West London College at Barnes, and at the University of London, where he earned a BA with honours.
+Pine possessed wide linguistic ability, reading Latin, Greek, French, Spanish and Italian, and developed early interests in Roman history, religion, heraldry and genealogy.